salama/object-machine/object/layers_and_passes.md

 As our goal is to implement the object machine for a specific cpu, we would not really need extra layers.
 We still define the register machine layer for two main reasons.

 The first reason and most compelling is that this allows us to implement different cpus with relative ease.
-Most cpus are quite similar and it is always possible to have a straightforward sub-optimal first implementation that has optimisation passes on the resulting code.
+Most cpus are quite similar and it is always possible to have a straightforward sub-optimal first implementation that has optimization passes on the resulting code.

 The other reason for defining the layer is that when implementing the cpu specific layer, some kind of machine abstraction happens automatically as the step between the object and arm machines is just quite big.
 So by formalising the layer we gain above mentioned advantage.